Geeksltd/MSharp.Docs/how-to/formModules/addingDatetimePicker.md

 #### Example

 We have a `ProductionDateTime` property which in this application is used as a string.
-The property is defined in the entity as a string but we want to show it as a DateTime when entering it so the user can easily choose a date and time for the production of the productt.
+The property is defined in the entity as a string but we want to show it as a DateTime when entering it so the user can easily choose a date and time for the production of the product.

 The form will be defined like this